 - Term II classes begin on October 12 and end on Friday, November 20.
 The Reading Day is scheduled for Saturday, November 21, followed by two exams days, November 23-24.

 By dividing each semester into two, 7-week terms and making each course a Hybrid course (50% face-to-face instruction), we are able to meet the needs of all of members of our community and remain as flexible as possible.
-Every one of our faculty will have completed intensive an Online Teaching Certification so they will be ready to provide a high-quality instruction both in the classroom and online.
+Every one of our faculty will have completed an intensive Online Teaching Certification so they will be ready to provide high-quality instruction both in the classroom and online.

 To be full-time, a student must be registered for both terms and for a minimum of 12 credits and a maximum of 19 credits spread between the two 7-week terms.
 Faculty are adjusting students’ schedules so everyone is registered for the appropriate courses.
-With the fall semester ending before Thanksgiving, students will be able to register for the 7-week online Winter Term if they wish to catch-up or push ahead.
+With the fall semester ending before Thanksgiving, students will be able to register for the 7-week online Winter Term if they wish to catch up or push ahead.
 Spring Term classes begin on January 19.

-We are committed to the health and safety of our community and are working carefully to adhere to all state and federal guidelines as we modify our classrooms, labs, common areas in the Library, and the Carter Center for Academic Success, performance spaces, and other high traffic areas for social distancing and sanitizing protocols.
+We are committed to the health and safety of our community and are working carefully to adhere to all state and federal guidelines as we modify our classrooms, labs, common areas in the library and the Carter Center for Academic Success, performance spaces, and other high traffic areas for social distancing and sanitizing protocols.
 We are also considering adding teleconferencing and live-streaming capabilities in more of our classrooms.

 In the next several days, we will release our comprehensive return to campus plan that addresses everything from athletics, to housing, to social distancing, to quarantine, to campus move-in, to dining, and more.
 We are following guidelines provided by the Governor’s office, the CDC, and the State Council of Higher Education in Virginia.